microprediction/cfmar/research/essays/bureaucracy-flaws.md

 ## 2. The Metric System Resistance (1975-Present)
 The US Metric Conversion Act of 1975 declared the metric system "the preferred system of weights and measures."
 Yet, 50 years later, Americans still measure in feet and pounds.
 Why?
 Because the law made conversion voluntary, and bureaucracies chose to maintain the status quo.
 Result: billions wasted in conversion errors and international trade complications.

-## 3. The Y2K Paperwork Crisis (1999)
-As 2000 approached, companies spent billions fixing Y2K bugs.
-But the real crisis wasn't technical - it was bureaucratic.
-Many systems couldn't be fixed because their documentation was lost, or the original programmers were gone.
-The solution?
-Hire consultants to reverse-engineer the systems.
-Bureaucratic record-keeping failed to keep up with technological change.

 ## 4. The Great Firewall's Innovation Block (2000-Present)
 China's internet censorship system, while effective at control, created an unintended consequence: it forced Chinese tech companies to build parallel systems.
 The result?
 A fragmented internet where innovation must work around bureaucratic barriers, creating duplicate infrastructure and wasted resources.